alaaasfour/Denali/README.md

 # Todo List Manager 📃
-### A simple command-line todo list manager in Python.
+### A simple command-line and GUI todo list manager in Python.
 This script allows users to add, edit, show, complete todos, and exit the program.

 ## Getting Started 🚀
 These instructions will help you set up and run the todo list manager on your local machine.